MohamedRadwan-DevOps/devops-step-by-step/none-community/course-demos-labs.md

  - **Demo 14: Examine Several API requests and well form the JSON return.**

-    In this demo you will learn and understand how Also, you will learn and
+    In this demo you will learn and understand how to make several API calls at once Also, you will learn the way to return the API in JSON form.

  - **Demo 15: Package API and Deploy it to local IIS and expose to public.**